GENDER AFFIRMING VOICE

-Gender Affirming and Transgender Voice Training may be appropriate for individuals who are looking for a safe way to develop or explore a voice that is healthy and more congruent with and/or reflective of their identity.
+Gender Affirming Voice Training may be appropriate for individuals who are looking for a safe way to develop or explore a voice that is healthy and congruent with or reflective of their gender.

 Voice work is so personal and can be scary to approach.
-Please don't hesitate to get in touch with Alyssa to chat or meet and get a better understanding of whether this could be a good fit for you!
+Please don't hesitate to get in touch to chat with or meet Alyssa and get a better understanding of whether she could be a good fit for you!

 Develop a healthy strong voice foundation for long-lasting voice use and flexibility.